apify/actor-openrouter-proxy/README.md

 - **Transparent billing**: Charges are applied to your Apify account at the same rates as Open Router
 - **Full feature support**: Supports both streaming and non-streaming responses
 - **No API key management**: Uses your Apify token for authentication - no need to manage separate Open Router API keys
+- **Standby mode**: Actor runs in standby mode only and has a static URL address, like a standard web server.

 ## Pricing

 This Actor uses a pay-per-event pricing model through Apify.
-Each API request counts as one event.
-The underlying Open Router API costs are included in the per-event pricing, plus a 10% fee to cover the cost of running the proxy server.
+Each API request counts as one event, and no additional fees are applied beyond the standard Apify event pricing.

 ## Quick start